Erin Robinson Hall

 Adam DJ Brett

-Adam DJ Brett is the web and director of digital connections for Three Minute Ministry Mentor.
+Adam DJ Brett is the web designer and director of digital connections for Three Minute Ministry Mentor.

 Adam is a Ph.D.
 Candidate in the Department of Religion at Syracuse University.
 He holds an MTS and a ThM from Brite Divinity School at Texas Christian University.

 Currently he is an International Research Specialist, with the American Indian Law Alliance (aila.ngo).
 His area of specialization is the religion, media and culture with attention to mass media and the diffuse influence of U.S. Protestant Fundamentalism on media, culture, business, and politics during the early 20th century.
 He is also interested in the efforts of Indigenous nations and peoples to oppose the usage of a 15th century papal bull, the Doctrine of Discovery, to justify U.S. property laws that dispossess the lands of Indigenous nations and communities (upheld by the Supreme Court as recently as 2005 in Sherrill v.
 Oneida.
 Both projects allow him to anchor his work within the sub-disciplines of critical theories of religion and American religious history with careful attention to discourses of identity and power (via Michel Foucault).
 Professionally Adam has worked as a web developer, event planner, and social media manager for over a decade.
 He enjoys projects that allow him to integrate the academic study of religion, with contemporary issues, and creating new coding projects.

 Elizabeth-Anne Lovell is the research and social media assistant for Three Minute Ministry Mentor.

 She is a 2016 graduate of Belmont University, where she studied Philosophy of Religion.
 During the summer of 2020 Elizabeth-Anne received her Masters of Divinity from Central Baptist Theological Seminary, where she was part of the Women’s Leadership Initiative.